AlienTheBetrayer/Xenon/README.md

 ## Getting started
 Xenon is untested on other compilers except MSVC so it is recommended to use it.

-Start by cloning or downloading this repository, placing the **xenon** folder in your project and `#include "xenon/xenon.hpp"` or something similar.
+Start by cloning or downloading this repository, placing the **xenon** folder in your project and do `#include "xenon/xenon.hpp"` or something similar.
 ## All the modules
 - Async
 - Concepts